stefanspringer1/SwiftXML/README.md

 A library written in Swift to process XML.

+---
+**NOTE**

+This library is not in a "final" state yet.
+Also, when such a final state is reached, this repository might be further developed using a new URL.
+Further notice will be added here.

+---

 ## Properties of the library

 The library reads XML from a source into an XML document instance, and provides methods to transform (or manipulate) the document, and others to write the document to a file.
 (The reading of a JSON source into a XML document structure is also implemented, but currently only in experimental state.)